Skip to content Skip to footer navigation

 One of the best things about a slow cooker is its ability to turn cheaper cuts of meat – chuck steak, oyster blade steak, silverside – into succulent, substantial and sustaining dishes.

-Swapping out your steak night for a slow-cooked steak dinner night can save you more than $20 on your meat
+So swapping out steak night for a slow-cooked steak dinner could save you up to $30 per kilogram on your meat.

 If you have a larger slow cooker, it's easy to make meals such as soups, stews and curries in large batches, leaving you plenty of leftovers or stock for the freezer, which means you're less likely to resort to expensive takeaways.